isaacnmm/pestpolicy-hugo2XX/content/posts/best-mens-dress-shoes-for-standing-all-day/index.md

 ###  Maintain a Proper Posture

-Poor posture can cause severe pain and injury to feet, [back](https://pestpolicy.com/best-dress-shoes-for-back-pain/), hips, heels, and other places.
+Poor posture can cause severe pain and injury to feet, [back](https://pestpolicy.com/best-dress-shoes-for-back-pain/),hips, heels, and other places.
 Poor posture cause one to lean backward or forward leading to poor body alignment causing unnecessary strain on feet and heels, which lead to conditions like plantar fasciitis.

 However, you can correct your posture by paying attention to how you stand or check the position of your feet and then intentionally force them to maintain a natural or the correct posture.
 You can also decide to use custom orthotics as they help to distribute weight evenly.